rddyas002/ardrone-dump1090-cross-compiler/README.md

-# node-cross-compiler
+# dump1090-cross-compiler

-This project aims to simplify the process of cross-compiling node.js on smartphone and robotics platforms.

-My main target platform is the Parrot AR Drone 2.0, but I will merge pull requests for any other platforms as well.
+This project makes it easy to cross-compile rtl-sdr and the dump1090 Mode S decoder for the AR.Drone.

 ## Requirements